mongoid/mongo_session_store/README.md

 ## Description

-MongoSessionStore is a collection of Rails-compatible session stores for MongoMapper, Mongoid, and also a generic Mongo store that works with any (or no!)
-ODM.
+MongoSessionStore is a collection of Rails-compatible session stores for MongoMapper and Mongoid, but also included is a generic Mongo store that works with any (or no!)
+Mongo ODM.

 ## Usage